-Hosts: University of Arizona, U.S. Forest Service, and Downtown Kitchen
+Hosts: University of Arizona, Food Forever, and Downtown Kitchen

-Registration required for Sunday events in Tucson and Tuesday field trip to USFS wild chile preserve (no cost for these events)
+Please register for Sunday early arrival activities, Monday Forum, and Tuesday field trip to wild chile preserve (no cost for these events)

 The desert borderlands region has tremendous biological diversity, including in crop wild relatives and in wild food plants, where it is a diversity hotspot within the United States.
 The food traditions of the region continue to incorporate these plants into a range of dishes for spice and for sustenance.